Madagascar's police chief swims to shore after copter crash

 “There were four of us in the aircraft.
 I was seated behind the pilot,” he said of the crash on Monday evening.

 “Not having a life jacket, I unfastened the seat and used it as a buoy.
 I stayed calm and took off anything heavy I was carrying like my boots and belt.
 I did everything to stay alive,” he said.
+Gelle said he expected to be back at work in 24 hours and said that he lost his cell phone in the crash.

 Many in Madagascar applauded Gelle’s feat, calling him a “hero” an “extraordinary athlete,” and “an example to follow” on social media.